 What Does a Killdeer Eat?

-Insects, and occasionally earthworms, crayfish and weed seeds.
+These birds do not visit bird feeders.
+They primarily eat insects, and occasionally earthworms, crayfish and weed seeds.

 Bird songs provided by the Cornell Lab of Ornithology.